hiringManager/monica/README.md

 Monica makes use of numerous open-source projects and we are deeply grateful.
 We hope that by offering Monica as a free, open-source project, we can help others in the same way these programs have helped us.

+## Monica CRM customization

+This repository includes a `codex-root` folder with resources for turning Monica into a lightweight CRM.
+See [codex-root/docs/MONICA-CRM.md](codex-root/docs/MONICA-CRM.md) for setup instructions.
+You can automate the process with `codex-root/scripts/setup_crm.sh`.

 ## License

 Copyright © 2016–2023